 Figure 2 Severe scale buildup on fill media

 Based on the inspection report and our own observation, we created a scope of work to repair the cooling towers.
 New nozzles with much larger opening and new fill media would be installed.
 One of the measures we added is from our maintenance/operating engineer Betrework Wondmeneh (his photo can be found here).
 He noticed some of the broken fill media and splashing baffle pieces ended up inside the chiller condenser tubes.
 The strainers on cooling tower sumps and condenser water pumps were not working properly.
-He replaced pump strainers but for the sump strainers there is no ready solution since the existing design of fasteners holding the strainers appears to be weak and there are always water turbulence in that area.
+He replaced pump strainers but for the sump strainers there is no ready solution since the existing design of fasteners holding the strainers appear to be weak and there are always water turbulence in that area.
 Drilling new holes on tower body for strainer installation may cause water leakage.
 After some trial he got this great idea of installing steel rods on top of the strainers and proved it works well.
 A round rod will not pick up the force from water turbulence and will hold down the strainer in the right location.

 Figure 3 New spray nozzles with larger opening.